kelvinuk/webcam/README.md

 export const defaultBestFrameForPhotoCapture = 6; // the 6th frame in the cycle as the lighting is more stable export const defaultBgPatterns = [ 0, 0, 1, 1, 0, 0, 1, 1, 0, 0, 1, 1, 0, 0, 1, 1, 0, 0, 1, 1 ];
 ```
-In short, we have 0.25 sec delay of each changable correct pattern.
+In short, we have 0.25 sec delay of each changable color pattern.
-This 0.25 sec has enough window for the LCD stability and human reaction
+This 0.25 sec window should be good enough to address the LCD stability and human reaction
 (Huamn response time is 0.08 sec)

 Remaindings